Professor Layton and the Unwound Future: Release

 The game was released in Japan on November 27, 2008, and was the 15th best-selling game in 2008.
 A western localization of the game was revealed at E3 2010, with a September 20, 2010 release date for North America, and an October 22, 2010 release date for Europe.
 At the same time in the UK, an English localization of the film Professor Layton and the Eternal Diva was released.
 An English trailer was also shown.
 The North American release date was later pushed to September 12, 2010.

 Music

 Like the previous two games, the game's music was composed by Tomohito Nishiura and later released in Japan, on an album titled Layton Kyoju to Saigo no Jikan Ryoko Original Soundtrack.
-Several entirely new puzzle theme was composed for puzzles in this game.
-Unwound Future's ending theme, "Time Travel'" was sung by Ann Sally in the original Japanese versions, while the international versions replaced it with an instrumental version.
+Several entirely new puzzle themes were composed for puzzles in this game.
+Unwound Future's ending theme, "Time Travel", was sung by Ann Sally in the original Japanese versions, while the international versions replaced it with an instrumental version.
 The soundtrack album replaces the vocal theme with a separate piano version, not included in either release of the game.